KenJoelTL/Snowman-Canvas/README.md

 <div align="center">
 <img src="./image/background.svg" alt="Snowman" width="250px" title="Snowman"/>
 </div>

+Credits:

+- Art & Design (UI/UX): @Mo-ong

-"Snowman Canvas: Dress-Up and Dance" is not just a creative outlet; it's a heartwarming and festive experience that allows you to celebrate the magic of the season in a unique and engaging way.
+Our "Snowman Canvas: Dress-Up and Dance" is not just a creative outlet; it's a heartwarming and festive experience that allows you to celebrate the magic of the season in a unique and engaging way.
 Whether you're a child or simply young at heart, this project is sure to bring a smile to your face and spread holiday spirit to all who join in the fun.
 Start building, dressing, and dancing with your snowman today!